Blizzard/node-rdkafka/CONTRIBUTING.md

 1. Run end to end tests: `npm run test:e2e`.
 This requires running kafka & zookeeper locally.

 1. Update the version numbers referenced in the [`README.md`](https://github.com/Blizzard/node-rdkafka/blob/master/README.md) file to the new version.

+## Publishing new npm version

+1. Increment the `version` in `package.json` and merge that change in.

+1. Create a new github release.
+Set the tag & release title to the same string as `version` in `package.json`.